 Other than being some of the most delicious, truffles are also among the most expensive products in the international market.
 They are a rare commodity but can be found in relative abundance in Greece.

-The price for good-quality truffles in Europe can go as high as 3,000 euros per kilogram (2.1 pounds), while they can be a little higher in the United States.
+The price for good-quality truffles in Europe can go as high as 3,000 euros per kilogram (2.2 pounds) while they can be a little higher in the United States.

 Tradition of truffle hunting in Italy, France

-However, some of the best and most sought-after wild truffles around the world come from the region of Umbria in Italy according to Alex Vacca, CEO of Truffles USA; the largest 100% Italian Truffle Importer in America.
+However, some of the best and most sought-after wild truffles around the world come from the region of Umbria in Italy according to Alex Vacca, CEO of Truffles USA; the largest 100 percent Italian truffle importer in the United States.

-Specially-trained dogs are used for finding truffles, but pigs, of course, are also great truffle hunters, since they have an extremely good sense of smell and naturally root around in the ground in search for their food.
+Specially-trained dogs are used for finding truffles, but pigs, of course, are also great truffle hunters since they have an extremely good sense of smell and naturally root around in the ground in search of their food.